MattNolanLab/Ramp_analysis/README.md

 1. First make a folder in the top level directory called 'data_in'.
 Download the file 'SpatialFiring_with_Results.Rda' from the Datashare repository into this folder.

 2. Execute the code in 'Setup.Rmd' as above.

-3. Proceed as for step 3 above.
+Or open 'Figure2_Analysis.Rmd' and set the load_sf = 1 and execute the code from line 74 (this skips GLMER fitting).

 ## Saving outputs
 In the R code the variables save_figures and save_results are set to zero.
 This reduces the time to run the code by avoiding saving the outputs.
 If you wish to save outputs then make high level folders called 'data_out' and 'plots' and set these variables to 1.